Get Beyond "Likes": How to Update Your Social Media Marketing Strategy

 Bonus LinkedIn tip: Use Showcase Pages!
 These are a great way to highlight a particular product or service on your organization’s page.

 It’s important to consider the amount of work it will take to maintain each Showcase Page when planning these pages because your LinkedIn admin needs to post fresh updates to each Showcase Page regularly.
 Otherwise, it will be difficult for these pages to attract and retain followers.
 The maximum number of Showcase Pages a company can have is 10.

-Social media is an important part of the inbound marketing methodology, and as such, it’s crucial that businesses and organizations use it to:
+Social media is an important part of nonprofit marketing plan, and as such, it’s crucial that organizations use it to:

 - engage followers,